mapzen/documentation/docs/index.md

 - 2,000 queries per minute (about 133 views per minute)
 - 100,000 queries per day (about 6,6000 views per day)

 When viewing a map, you commonly use about 15 tiles at a time.
 The number of map views is an attempt to translate the query rate limits into practical expectations in an app.
-Without an API key, the rate limits correspond to two map views per second, eight per minute, and 160 per day.

 The Mapzen Vector Tiles service is built from the [Tilezen](https://github.com/tilezen) open-source project.